St. Mary’s Cemetery

-Located in the heart of south Minneapolis, St. Mary’s Cemetery is a historic cemetery characterized by gentle hills, towering trees and majestic monuments and family mausoleums.
+Located in the heart of South Minneapolis, St. Mary’s Cemetery is an urban gem, characterized by gentle hills, towering trees and majestic monuments.

-Since its inception, St. Mary’s has had more than 64,000 interments, with a current average of 175 burials each year.
+This beautiful 65-acre property was originally opened as a parish cemetery in 1873 by the Church of the Immaculate Conception, now the Basilica of St. Mary.
+Since that time, St. Mary’s has had more than 65,000 interments.
 Besides the cemetery’s traditional burial plots, St. Mary’s Garden Mausoleum, which opened in 1994, offers 600 crypts and 200 cremation niches.

 A focal point of the cemetery is the memorial to the firefighters of the City of Minneapolis, symbolizing the sense of reverence and honor that permeates St. Mary’s.